calvinfeng/gonotebook/markdowns/02_01_go_interfaces.md

 }
 ```

-Now we just need to modify the `Feed` function a little bit.
+Now we just need to modify the argument type of `Feed` function a little bit.
 ```golang
 func Feed(a Animal) bool {
     // Now we can feed anything that has Eat()